Travelling the Silk Roads

 Silk Roads also made me think of the contradictions of people who are nostalgic about their empires but against people migrating to their country.
 While imperialists migrated to other countries and extracted others’ natural resources, migrants coming to our countries today often get their own skills exploited.

 It made me think how ironic it is that people in the West who complain about people in other ancient empires like Turkey, Iran or China becoming even more dominant and authoritarian while wanting to recover their ancient empire, be that the UK, France or Spain.
-It also reminded me how the actions of the empires of my two nationalities — England & France — sowed the seeds of quasi-permanent unrest, in how it created new states in the Middle East, drawing up borders that didn’t reflect the cultural dynamics of the time, but instead reflected negotiations between colonial powers.
+It also reminded me how the actions of the empires of my two nationalities — England & France — sowed the seeds of quasi-permanent unrest, in how it created new states in the Middle East, drawing up borders which didn’t reflect the cultural dynamics of the time, but instead reflected negotiations between colonial powers.

-It surprised me how intrinsic the act of enslaving is to building empires, from the UK, France and Spanish empires to the Persian, Arab and proto-Russian empires.
+It surprised me how intrinsic he act of enslaving is to building empires, from the UK, France and Spanish empires to the Persian, Arab and proto-Russian empires.
 Did you know that the word “slave” derives from Slav which meant slaves of the Russ people’s, and then ending up being all people within a particular region of Eastern Europe?
 What’s ironic though is how important migration is to growing new cultures and powers, and where empires like the Ottoman Empire succeeded is where they mixed cultures and created cohesion between them and where they failed is when they overreached without creating that cohesion.

 What does this mean now?